Naroci/NEASL/readme.md

 # NEASL - Not Even A Scripting Language

-Welcome to **NEASL** (Not Even A Scripting Language)!
+**NEASL** (Not Even A Scripting Language)!
 This is just a small side project I started for fun.
-The idea is to create a very basic DSL (Domain Specific Language) that lets you control your C# code with simple scripts.
+The idea is to create a very basic toy language that lets you control your C# code with simple scripts.

 ---